果冻传媒app官方

 Phillips v.
 Collin College Complaint

-Collin College continued its unconstitutional campaign against Phillips during the COVID-19 pandemic after Phillips spoke out about the College鈥檚 response to the pandemic on his personal social media.
+Collin College continued its campaign against Phillips during the COVID-19 pandemic after Phillips spoke out about the College鈥檚 response to the pandemic on his social media.
 In reference to the College鈥檚 decision to open for in-person learning in the fall of 2020, Phillips posted, 鈥淸T]hat feeling when your employer doesn鈥檛 value your health and safety.鈥 Phillips also publicly shared a slide in which College faculty were told they could not request, require, or recommend wearing masks at the beginning of the fall 2021 term.
 Phillips later recommended masking in a history course covering the history of pandemics and preventative measures.
-Ultimately, Collin College terminated Phillips, citing his speech.
+Ultimately, Collin College President Neil Matkin terminated Phillips.